- Recruit with Co-op

 Provide a thorough orientation

 Describe your organizational structure and the student’s role.
-Outline your expectations, including projects or tasks, behaviour and professionalism, confidentiality or safety policies and more, and provide training where necessary.
+Outline your expectations, including projects or tasks, your policy/perspectives on the use of artificial intelligence tools (e.g., Chat GPT) in the workplace, behaviour and professionalism, confidentiality or safety policies and more, and provide training where necessary.
 This is also a good time to identify links between the co-op job and the student’s academic program.

 Check in regularly